fbpx

 Focus on one small project – like clearing off kitchen counters.

-Maybe you took a really long break due to COVID or illness, or maybe you just didn’t feel like it.
+Maybe you took a really long break due to family or illness, or maybe you just didn’t feel like it.
 You’ve taken a couple months off.
 And now you’re ready to start again.

 You might feel like you have to do it all.